saharrx/User-Management/README.md

 1. Clone the repository to your local machine.
 2. Create a `.env` file in the root directory and define the following environment variables:
+   DATABASE_URI=your_database_uri_here

+Make sure to replace `your_database_uri_here` with the URI of your own database.
+Remember to keep the `.env` file ignored by Git.
+Users of your code will need to implement their own database.

+3. Install the required dependencies using `pip install -r requirements.txt`.

+4. Run the app using `python app.py`.

+## User Roles

+### Admin User

+An "admin" user is required for full access to user management functions, including the ability to add, remove, or retrieve user information.

+### Normal Users

+Normal users have limited access and are only able to view the home page of the application.